honeybadger-io/heya/README.md

 [Rails documentation](https://api.rubyonrails.org/classes/ActiveSupport/Rescuable/ClassMethods.html#method-i-rescue_from)
 for additional details.

-### Extending Campaign Mailers with Macros
+### Extending campaign mailers

 The campaign generator does not create a Mailer class for campaigns.
 In order to enhance a campaign with a macro from another gem (such as for adding analytics), you can do so by extending the `Heya::ApplicationMailer` class.

-- Create a new file at `app/mailers/heya/application_mailer.rb`
+1. Create a new file at `app/mailers/heya/application_mailer.rb`
-- Add the following to it:
+2. Add the following to it:

 ```ruby
 module Heya